-The primary pest animal threat within the offset area is Wild Dogs / Dingoes Canis lupus / C. I. dingo.
+The primary pest animal threat within the offset area are Wild Dogs / Dingoes Canis lupus / C. I. dingo.
 Rabbits Oryctolagus cuniculus and Wild Pigs Sus scrofa are also present, but at much lower densities.
-No Wild Dogs, Dingos or Wild Pigs were observed during the assessment, however evidence of rabbits are prevalent including a large amount of scats and warrens, particularly associated with eroded gullies (Plate 8).
+No Wild Dogs, Dingos or Wild Pigs were observed during the monitoring inspection and no recent activities (eg. scats, diggings, wallows) were observed during the current monitoring visit.
+However, rabbits were observed towards the north-west of the offset area at the base of the ridge and associated with eroded gullies containing warrens.
+Due to the low productivity value of the offset area, rabbits are considered to occur at low densities and this assessment takes into account the low number of active warrens observed over the last several monitoring visits.

-The presence of such pests is likely to result in adverse impacts on the offset area and exacerbation of existing issues such as weed spread and soils erosion.
-Although there have not been any targeted pest animal control activities conducted on the offset area to date, Mr. Smith has undertaken opportunistic shooting of wild dogs and pigs within the surrounding area, however specific numbers are not available.
+The presence of such pests has the potential to result in some adverse impacts on the offset area and exacerbation of existing issues such as weed spread and soils erosion.
+From previous monitoring visits, the frequency of pest animal activity is low and localised within portions of the offset area.
+Therefore, the risk of pest animal activity further contributing to impacts on vegetation and soils is also considered to be low.

+Although there have not been any targeted pest animal control activities conducted on the offset area to date, Mr. Smith has undertaken opportunistic shooting of Wild Dogs and Pigs within the surrounding area, however specific numbers are not available.